hl7au/au-fhir-base/docs/publisher-size-speed-analysis.md

 1. **A2 — dynamic (JS) publish-box current-version** (upstream PR).
 Highest leverage: removes the milestone rewrite-all → milestone becomes a working-sized build, while **keeping** the "current is vY" banner.
 Solves size *and* speed at once.
+2. **A3 — client-side source viewers** (upstream PR). ~27% off every version + fewer milestone
+   rewrites; same client-side-render pattern as A2 (Prism is already shipped).
-2. **C — go-publish `-reuse-build`** (upstream PR).
+3. **C — go-publish `-reuse-build`** (upstream PR).
 Halves render time for every build.
-3. **B — artefact trimming** (config first to measure; viewer-HTML/clone trimming as follow-up).
+4. **B — artefact trimming** (config first to measure: drop ttl, lazy/limit comparison pages, exclude bundles from previews, confirm clones).

-Items 1–2 are the high-value publisher changes; 3 is incremental storage/size.
-Recommend prototyping A on a branch of the local publisher (we have it) and measuring milestone build size/time with it, before deciding custom-build vs upstream-only.
+A2/A3/C are the high-value publisher changes (all "render/compute on demand instead of bake duplicates");
+B is incremental.
+Recommend prototyping A2 first and measuring milestone build size/time (mind the **one-time migration**: the first A2/A3 build still rewrites old pages once; the *second* milestone is the cheap one — measure that).
+Then A3.
+Decide custom-build vs upstream from the numbers.